Malin Akerman

 Malin Maria Åkerman (Note: Swedish pronunciation: /sv/.
-Although she is widely recognized as 'Malin Akerman', the original 'Åkerman' spelling with the letter Å is retained in Sweden and Swedish-language media.) (born 12 May 1978), often anglicised to Malin Akerman, (Note: English pronunciation: /ˈmɑːlɪn ˈækərmæn/ MAH-lin-_-AK-ər-man.) is a Swedish actress.
+Although she is widely recognized as 'Malin Akerman', the original 'Åkerman' spelling with the letter Å is retained in Sweden and Swedish-language media.) (born 12 May 1978), often anglicised to Malin Akerman, (Note: English pronunciation: /ˈmɑːlɪn ˈækərmæn/ MAH-lin-_-AK-ər-man.) is a Swedish and American actress.
 She first appeared in smaller parts in both Canadian and American productions, including The Utopian Society (2003) and Harold & Kumar Go to White Castle (2004).
 Following a main role on the HBO mockumentary series The Comeback (2005), Akerman co-starred in the commercially successful romantic comedies The Heartbreak Kid (2007) and 27 Dresses (2008).
 She gained wider recognition for her role as Silk Spectre II in the 2009 superhero film Watchmen, for which she received a Saturn Award nomination for Best Supporting Actress.

 She had supporting and starring roles in the box office hits The Proposal (2009), Couples Retreat (2009), and Rampage (2018).
 Her performance in the comedy horror film The Final Girls (2015) garnered a Fangoria Chainsaw Award nomination.
 Akerman's other works include the critically acclaimed dramas I'll See You in My Dreams (2015) and To the Stars (2019).
 On television, she earned critical praise for her lead role on the ABC sitcom Trophy Wife (2013–2014).
 She was part of the main cast on the Adult Swim comedy series Childrens Hospital from 2010 to 2016, the Showtime drama series Billions from 2016 to 2019, and the Netflix drama series The Hunting Wives from 2025 onward.

 Apart from acting and modelling, Akerman had a brief music career in the early 2000s as the lead vocalist for alternative rock band the Petalstones, which released its debut studio album in 2005.
 She subsequently left the project to focus on her acting career.
 She has been married twice, first from 2007 to 2014 to Petalstones drummer Roberto Zincone, with whom she has a son, and, since 2018, to English actor Jack Donnelly.
 Akerman hosted the Eurovision Song Contest 2024 in Malmö alongside Petra Mede.